 There are some forested giraffe habitats in Kenya, but these are the exception rather than the rule.

-- males can grow up to 18 feet tall and weigh 3000 pounds
+- Male giraffes can grow up to 18 feet tall and weigh 3,000 pounds.

-- newborns are approx. 6 feet tall when born
+- Newborns are approximately six feet tall when born.

-- giraffes only live 15 or 25 years in the wild
+- Giraffes only live for 15 to 25 years in the wild.

-- giraffes have muscles in their arterial vascular system that act like "check valves" that keep them from getting dizzy or blacking out when the raise or lower their heads - which could be a distance differential of 15 - 20 feet
+- Giraffes have muscles in their arterial vascular system that act like "check valves" that keep them from getting dizzy or blacking out when they raise or lower their heads, which could be a distance of 15 to 20 feet.

-- giraffe's feet are cloven, but shaped like a dinner plate and up to 12 inches across
+- A giraffe's feet are cloven but shaped like a dinner plate and up to 12 inches across.

-- a giraffe's tongue is usually black, or a blackish blue.
+- A giraffe's tongue is usually black, or blackish blue.

-Mother giraffes give birth standing up - which means a newborn's introduction to the world is a 6-foot drop to the ground!
+Mother giraffes give birth standing up, which means a newborn's introduction to the world is a six-foot drop to the ground!